DanielOchana/Suicidal-Prediction-Transformer/README.md

 ### Env
 The repository provides an environment.yml file.
 This file contains a list of all the packages needed for using the code.
-In order to create a Conda environment and install all packages run:
+To create a Conda environment and install all packages run:

 ``` bash
 conda env create -f environment.yml